Chelsea Joy Eats

 • 2 tablespoons lemon juice

-• 2 tablespoons almond milk (or milk of choice)
+• 2 tablespoons milk or non-dairy milk

 • ¼ teaspoon sea salt